ubuntu-kr/ubuntu-kr.github.io/content/download/index.en.md

 # Commercial technical support

-{{< info title="Note" content="Ubuntu Korea Community is a non-profit community consists of users and developers and independent from Canonical Ltd. We do not provide any commercial technical support and answers for related inqueires.
+{{< info title="Note" content="Ubuntu UK Community is a non-profit community consisting of users and developers and is independent from Canonical Ltd. We do not provide any commercial technical support and answers for related inquiries.
 If you need commercial support for Ubuntu, Check out informations below and get support from Canonical Ltd. or Canonical Partners.">}}

 ## Ubuntu Pro (Formerly Ubuntu Advantage)
 Get commercial technical support from Canonical Ltd. the publisher of Ubuntu with Ubuntu Pro program.